-The Loop 303 project includes signalized interchanges at major cross streets; an interim interchange with Northern Parkway; improved drainage; sound mitigation walls where warranted by noise studies; retaining walls; and lighting and signage.
-Motorists can look forward to more efficient travel; a quieter, smoother roadway through the use of rubberized asphalt; and freeway aesthetics including decorative rock, painted freeway structures, wall art and the use of salvaged desert vegetation.
+The Loop 303 project includes signalized interchanges at major cross streets, an interim interchange with Northern Parkway, improved drainage, sound mitigation walls where warranted by noise studies, retaining walls, and lighting and signage.
+Motorists can look forward to more efficient travel; a quieter, smoother roadway through the use of rubberized asphalt; and freeway aesthetics that include decorative rock, painted freeway structures, wall art and the use of salvaged desert vegetation.

 The Loop 303 improvement project consists of several phases of construction, beginning and ending at different times during the next several years.
 As a result, the public should expect active construction zones on Loop 303 as noted:

 - Loop 303 / I-10 Traffic Interchange: December 2011 to fall 2014

 - Camelback Road to Glendale Avenue: Construction through 2014

 - Loop 303 / US 60 (Grand Avenue) Interchange: Construction scheduled to begin late 2014

 - US 60 (Grand Avenue) to Happy Valley Parkway: Construction scheduled to begin mid-2014

 - El Mirage Traffic Interchange: Construction scheduled to begin late 2014

 ADOT will maintain freeway-to-freeway connectivity and will always strive to minimize effects of construction on the motoring public, local residents and businesses.
 Please allow extra travel time through work zones and plan for these possible conditions: